istio/tools/perf/benchmark/README.md

   --mixer_mode mixer/nomixer/telemetryv2-nullvm  run with mixer enabled(default), mixer disabled and mixer v2
-  --perf              also run perf and produce flame graph, default is false --baseline          run baseline for all --no-baseline       do not run baseline for all --serversidecar     run serversidecar-only for all --no-serversidecar  do not run serversidecar-only for all --clientsidecar     run clientsidecar and serversidecar for all, this is corresponding to the "both" mode, which will be executed by default
+  --perf              also run perf and produce flame graph, default is false --baseline          run baseline for all --no_baseline       do not run baseline for all --serversidecar     run serversidecar-only for all --no_serversidecar  do not run serversidecar-only for all --clientsidecar     run clientsidecar and serversidecar for all, this is corresponding to the "both" mode, which will be executed by default
-  --no-clientsidecar  do not run clientsidecar and serversidecar for all --ingress INGRESS   run traffic through ingress --labels LABELS     extra labels
+  --no_clientsidecar  do not run clientsidecar and serversidecar for all --ingress INGRESS   run traffic through ingress --extra_labels      add extra labels
 ```

 Note: